Ratimon/solid-grinder/README.md

 Specifically, Our novel components are as follows:

 1. Solidity snippets: one contract to encode call data on chain.
 Another to decode it.
-This compoent has following feat:
+This component has following feat:

    - AddressTable: to store **the mapping between addresses and indexes**, allowing:
      - The **address** can be registered to the contract, then the index is generated.